-You might already know this word's meaning base on the blog about saying "Sorry" in Korean.
-Yes, this might be used in different situations but, it can also be used as a response when someone said: "Thank you."
+You might already know this word’s meaning based on the blog about saying “Sorry” in Korean.
+Yes, this might be used in different situations, but it can also be used as a response when someone says: “Thank you.”

-By saying this, it's like saying that everything is okay and they should not be worried because you'll always be there to help.
-This will make them feel that they did not cause inconvenience to you, and you only did that out of your love and concern for them.
+By saying this, it’s like saying everything is okay and they should not worry because you’ll always be there to help.
+This will make them feel that they did not cause inconvenience to you and that you only did that out of your love and concern for them.

-Loving someone doesn't mean you don't get angry with them.
-It means that you can't get mad with them.
-This episode of the Kdrama Reply 1988 has surely set the standard in how friendship should be.
+Loving someone doesn’t mean you don’t get angry with them.
+It means that you can’t get mad at them.
+This episode of the Kdrama Reply 1988 has surely set the standard for how friendship should be.
 Just a quick back story, Jung-hwan, and Taek are childhood friends together with three other people.
 But, Jung-hwan discovered that they both love the same girl.
-He can't do anything that will ruin their friendship, so he just chose to hide his feelings.
+He can’t do anything that will ruin their friendship, so he just chooses to hide his feelings.